jamesvrt/poetry-conda/README.md

     poetry init
     ```

-5. Make sure you specify the correction version of Python during `poetry init`.
+5. Use correct Python version during `poetry init`.

 6. Replace this `README.md` with your own.